CMABULAY/Demo_Laravel_ElementUI/README.md

 2. UI/UX - Vuejs/Vuetify 'bootstrap 4' (https://vuetifyjs.com/)
 3. nodejs (https://nodejs.org/en/)
 4. composer (https://getcomposer.org/)
-5. mysqlremote for database for sample demo only (https://remotemysql.com/), btw this project compatible in mysql/mssqlserver
+5. Database (any)
 6. jwt for auth (https://jwt.io/)

+btw you can use mysqlremote database (https://remotemysql.com/)  for sample demo only

 Download and run/develop to your pc :)
 1. Download this repo for free :)